-Based on the above parameters, the specified BALs for the proposed subdivision range from BAL 19 to BAL 12.5 as indicated in Table 2 (i.e. all lots located greater than 13 m from classified vegetation).
-This separation distance from classified vegetation will create a suitable low fuel buffer and defendable space between vegetation and proposed buildings.
+Based on the above parameters, the specified BAL for the proposed subdivision ranges from BAL 12.5 to BAL - Low, as indicated in Table 2 (i.e. 12 lots located between 56-100 m from classified vegetation and all other buildings located >100 m from classified vegetation).
+Separation distances from classified vegetation will create a suitable low fuel buffer and defendable space between vegetation and proposed buildings.
 The separation distance will be achieved by a combination of the following:

 - roads

 - firebreaks

 - footpaths

-- · carparking areas
+- carparking areas

 - low fuel areas

-- · building setbacks.
+- building setbacks.